 Employee earnings

-This is the part of the pay stub that shows you your hourly rate and hours worked (if you are an hourly employee) or your salary.
+This is the part of the pay stub that shows you your hourly pay rate and number of hours worked (if you are an hourly employee) or your salary.
 For salaried employees, your hours are defaulted to 40 hours per week.
-It also includes your overtime (if hourly), any bonuses, or commissions for this pay period.
+It also includes your overtime (if hourly), any bonuses, or commissions for this current pay period, along with what has been earned year to date (YTD).

 Employee taxes withheld

-This section includes the taxes that are taken from your gross earnings and will be included on your W-2 for tax filing purposes.
+This section includes the taxes that are taken from your gross pay and will be included on your W-2 for tax filing purposes.
 They are sent to the government by your employer.

 A withholding tax is a pay-as-you-go tax to the IRS.
 The government withholds three taxes from your pay.